SteveDoyle2/pyNastran/docs/html_docs/quick_start/gui.rst

    - resize the window to be narrower
    - use the legend (View -> Modify Legend; Control+L) and change the number format

-**The origin font is waaaay too big!**
+**The coordinate system/origin font is waaaay too big!**

-The origin size is dependent on zoom level and model size.
+The coordinate system is dependent on zoom level and model size.
 You can customize:
- - Origin size
+ - coordinate system size
- - Origin text size
+ - coordinate system text size
 in the Preferences menu (Control+P).

 **I could not visualize the mesh edges within the results**